aryasaatvik/turbo-remote-cache-aws/packages/construct/README.md

 - **API Gateway**: Used to create a REST API that will be used to interact with the Remote Cache.
 - **Lambda**: Used to handle the API requests and responses for non-artifact related endpoints.
 - **S3 Integration**: Allows API Gateway to integrate with S3 without a Lambda function which allows for a larger payload size and lower latency.
+Supports presigned URLs for direct S3 access using preflight requests.
 - **S3**: Used to store the Remote Cache artifacts.
 - **DynamoDB**: Used to store the Remote Cache events.